Smart Contract Interactions

 Redeemer Builder

-Outputs : [outputA, outputB, outputC, randomOuput1, randomOutput2, randomOutput3]
+Outputs : [outputA, outputB, outputC, randomOutput1, randomOutput2, randomOutput3]

-Luckily lucid-evolution (opens in a new tab) provides a high-level interface that abstracts all the complexity away and makes writing offchain code for this design pattern extremely simple by using the RedeemerBuilder to help building your redeemer.
+Evolution library provides a high-level interface that abstracts all the complexity away by using the RedeemerBuilder:

 const scriptInputs: UTxO[] = [